aditya1910/dice-game/readme.md

 ## Description

-A dice Game where users can roll a given dice to reach to a given winning point the user who reaches the winning point, as soon as the player reaches the winning point the ranks are assigned accordingly
+A dice Game where users can roll a given dice to reach to a given winning point, as soon as the player reaches the winning point the ranks are assigned accordingly

 ## Rules of the game